5 Mistakes Family Members Make With An Addict In Recovery

 “I had to go through what I went through to be who I am today,” I said.

-I am now living my life based around spiritual principles.
+I am now living my life based on spiritual principles.
 If I didn’t go through all the discomfort and anguish I went through before the growth period of my life, I wouldn’t be half the person I am today.
 And even though I may have done terrible things in my addiction it doesn’t shape the person I am in this moment.

 “He started to think about all the things he has done before and that caused his emotional pain to know he has put all of through that,” Sarah said.